 • Certain bank accounts

-Findo out more about how debt affects your credit file.
+Find out more about how debt affects your credit file.

 What happens when you get a default notice?

-Your creditor will ask you to pay the full amount owed instead of instalments.
+The people you owe ask you to pay the full amount owed instead of instalments.

-If the account defaults, your creditor can:
+After the account defaults, the people you owe can:

 Money worries?